dfki-ric/pytransform3d/doc/source/index.rst

 Quaternions
 -----------

-Quaternions can be used to represent orientations.
-They use an encoding based on the rotation axis and angle.
+The unit quaternion space :math:`S^3` can be used to represent orientations.
+To do that, we use an encoding based on the rotation axis and angle.

 A rotation quaternion is a four-dimensional unit vector (versor)